Top Tips for Preparing for Your Abdominoplasty

 Managing pain and medication effectively is essential for a smooth recovery.
 It’s important to take pain medication on time to stay ahead of the pain.
 After a tummy tuck, patients are usually given pain medication, such as Panadol, for pain management.
 To ensure timely medication intake, make a schedule and set alarms.

-Proper pain management can significantly enhance your comfort and overall recovery experience.
+Proper pain management can provide comfort and aid in the overall recovery experience.

 Monitoring Healing and Follow-Up Visits